trieulh-ict/quick-tools/README.md

 ## Recent Updates

+- Upgraded to Next.js 15.2.2
+- Addressed ESLint warnings related to image optimization in ImageBase64Tool and PlantUMLVisualizer components
 - Fixed linting issues in ColorConverter and JsonFormatter components
 - Improved image handling in ImageBase64Tool
 - Optimized performance with React hooks (useCallback)